The Ryedale Rover

 Can I use a NYCC Bus Pass or other Concessionary Travel Scheme document?

-No. The Ryedale Rover is not a regulated bus route but an on-demand service.
+The Ryedale Rover is not a regulated bus route but an on-demand service operated by different permits so we cannot claim for concessionary fares.

 West to the River Derwent, South to the Ryedale boundary north of the A166, East to the B1248.